 In the decade 2004- 2014, the leaders of Nautilus kept their commitment to grow and expand the vision - to recognize and celebrate Better Books for a Better World.
 It was during this decade that many Authors and Publishers began taking more responsibility for their books as tangible and potent seeds of a potential world - a world that values significant steps in sustainable practices, that recognizes the integration of body, mind, & spirit, that celebrates streams of spiritual awakening from Eastern traditions, from Western traditions, and from Indigenous & other traditions; and that encourages positive social action for greater healing and justice in many aspects of our culture.

 Six years ago, the Third Chapter of Nautilus emerged: Marilyn decided to retire.
 In early 2015, she passed the torch to the new Director, Mary Belknap — Educational Psychologist, author, and life-long lover of books.
 Both Marilyn and Mary extend a salute to our colleague and friend, Cynthia Frank, principal of Cypress House in California, who introduced us professionally - and thus helped co-create this next evolutionary step for Nautilus!

-In our recent four seasons, 2015 through 2018, under Mary’s leadership, we have deepened the following aspects of the Nautilus Book Awards program:
+In our recent six seasons, 2015 through 2020, under Mary’s leadership, we have deepened the following aspects of the Nautilus Book Awards program:

-- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA and Global Cultures Spiritual Growth & Development; and Lyric Prose.
+- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA and Global Cultures Spiritual Growth & Development; Lyric Prose; and Rising to the Moment.

 - Several of the larger categories - Fiction and Memoir and Personal Growth - have each been divided into two segments by publisher-type: one segment is Self-Published & Small Press books; and the other segment is books by Large Publisher.
 This step has been welcomed by authors and publishers alike, because it reflects Nautilus’ support of Authors in their diverse relationships with publishers.
 In addition, Nautilus now recognizes the newer publishing forms, Small Press-Hybrid, and Large Publisher-Hybrid (according to components defined by IBPA, the Independent Book Publishers Association).